 Montgomery County Commissioner Leslie Richards said Thursday that the county intends to do "whatever is necessary" to comply with the state's new Photo Voter ID law, which was signed into effect by Governor Tom Corbett on Wednesday.
-Corbett's signature came just hours after the bill passed by a mostly-partisan 104-88 vote in the state's House of Representatives.
+Corbett's signature came just hours after the bill in the state's House of Representatives.

 Richards, speaking in her capacity as chairperson of the county's Board of Elections, said she had "concerns about the constitutionality" of the new law.